tenzir/tenzir/doc/cli/vast.md

 for persisting option values and tweaking system parameters.
 Command line options always override configuration file values.

-During startup, `vast` looks for a `vast.yaml` or `vast.yml` in the following directories, in order:
+During startup, `vast` looks for a `vast.yaml` in the following directories, in
+order:

 1. `<sysconfdir>/vast`
 2. Environment-variables (stopping when first variable found):